-- Family & MWR Orientation Course (Online)- This course must be completed within the first 30 days of employment by all employees. - Team Member Orientation (TMO) (Residential Classroom)- This residential classroom course is conducted at your local installations and should be completed within the first 30-90 days of employment. - Operation Excellence Customer Service Training (Residential Classroom or Online) This course can be completed online or at your local installation in the classroom, but it must be done within the first 3 months of employment.
+- Family & MWR Orientation Course (Online)- This course must be completed within the first 30 days of employment by all employees. - Team Member Orientation (TMO) (Residential Classroom)- This residential classroom course is conducted at your local installations and should be completed within the first 30-90 days of employment. - Operation Excellence Customer Service Training (Residential Classroom, Online, Virtual) This course can be completed online, virtually through DCO or at your local installation in the classroom, but it must be done within the first 3 months of employment.